wyp1125/MCScanX/README.rst

 :License: `BSD <http://creativecommons.org/licenses/BSD/>`_
 Notice
 ---------
 The original authors are collaborating with Dr. Xi Zhang at Dalhousie University to maintain the MCScanX software.
-Dr. Zhang has developed a utility tool, MCScanX_Assistant, which streamlines data preparation and simplifies the installation process for MCScanX.
+Dr. Zhang has developed a utility tool, `MCScanX_Assistant <https://github.com/zx0223winner/MCScanX_Assistant>`_, which streamlines data preparation and simplifies the installation process for MCScanX.

 Overview
 ---------